Is It Time to Bury Oscar?

 Rambling and Ranting about the 90th Annual Academy Awards

-This has been a terrible year for movies and the people who love them.
+This has been a terrible year for movies and a worse one for the people who love them.

 Foreshadowing the mass mayhem to come, last year’s Academy Award ceremony concluded with the travesty of Moonlight winning the Best Motion Picture Oscar over the far superior La La Land.
 If that wasn’t an abomination enough, Warren Beatty and Faye Dunaway, two Hollywood legends delegated to announce the winner, were mistakenly handed the wrong envelope and declared the erroneous victor.